nedix/mega-webdav-container/README.md

 ## Usage

-### 1. Start the container
+### 1. Prerequisites

-1. You must fill the `MEGA_EMAIL` environment variable with the email of your MEGA.nz account.
+1. You must use the `MEGA_EMAIL` environment variable with the email of your MEGA.nz account.
-1. You must fill the `MEGA_PASSWORD` environment variable with the password of your MEGA.nz account.
+1. You must use the `MEGA_PASSWORD` environment variable with the password of your MEGA.nz account.
-1. You may optionally [generate the webdav credentials](#generate-credentials) or omit them completely.
+1. You may optionally use [webdav credentials](#credentials) or omit them completely.

+### 2. Start the container

 The following command is a minimal example to get you up and running: